noaner/edurange-server/INSTRUCTORS.md

 Browse to http://ip:3000/scenarios/new, and select from a template if you want to use one of them.

+## Scapy Hunt
+This exercise simulates a network on a single VM.
+The game is scored based on finding a file on an FTP server on the simulated network which consists of multiple subnetworks.

 ## Contributing

 1. Fork it